OHNLP/MedTagger/README.md

 It includes three major components: MedTagger for indexing based on dictionaries, MedTaggerIE for information extraction based on patterns, and MedTaggerML for machine learning-based named entity recognition.

-# Release a dictionary based on MedLex, a corpus-driven semantic lexicon, that maps to OMOP Concept identifiers.
+# Build a Dictionary
+The updated release includes a dictionary based on MedLex, a corpus-driven semantic lexicon, that maps to OMOP Concept identifiers.
 MedTagger for indexing is built upon a fast string matching algorithm leveraging lexical normalization.
 The contextual annotator enables the detection of local context for concept entries detected.
 The new release of the dictionary maps to the OMOP Concept identifiers.
 For the detailed information of those concept identifiers, please visit http://athena.ohdsi.org.

 # Custom Ruleset Use Case - COVID 19